threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/advanced_k8s.md

 PV has three access modes

 - RWO: Read Write Once.
-It can only be read/write on one node at any given time
+It could only be read/write on one node at any given time
 - RWX: Read Write Many.
-It can only be read/write on multiple node at the same time
+It could only be read/write on multiple node at the same time
 - ROX: Read Only Many

 K3s comes with Rancher’s Local Path Provisioner and this enables the ability to create persistent volume claims out of the box using local storage on the respective node.